mantidproject/mantid/docs/source/release/v3.13.0/reflectometry.rst

 - Fully-automatic processing has been added to the interface.
 Click ``Autoprocess`` to process all of the runs for an investigation and to start polling for new runs.
 Whenever new runs are found, they will automatically be added to the table and processed.
 - A new option has been added to the Settings tab to control whether partial bins should be included when summing in Q.
+- ``ReflectometryReductionOneAuto`` takes the polarization correction properties from the instrument parameter file when ``PolarizationAnalysis`` is set to ``ParameterFile``.
+The instrument parameter file can store the efficiencies as vectors of doubles.

 Improvements
 ############